ismawno/vulkit/README.md

 If you prefer using `CMake` directly, that's perfectly fine as well.
 Create a `build` folder, navigate into it, and run `cmake ..`.
 All available Vulkit options will be displayed.

 Compile the project with your preferred editor or IDE, and run the tests to ensure everything works as expected.
 If the tests pass, you're good to go!

-## Additional Notes

-Tests are pretty mediocre, there are almost none.